gplepage/lsqfit/doc/source/lsqfit.rst

    .. attribute:: chi2

-      The ``chi**2`` for the last fit.
+      The minimum ``chi**2`` for the fit. ``fit.chi2 / fit.dof`` is usually
+      of order one in good fits; values much less than one suggest that the actual standard deviations in the input data and/or priors are smaller than the standard deviations used in the fit.

    .. attribute:: cov

-      Covariance matrix from fit.
+      Covariance matrix of the best-fit parameters from the fit.

    .. attribute:: dof

-      Number of degrees of freedom in fit.
+      Number of degrees of freedom in the fit, which equals the number of pieces of data being fit when priors are specified for the fit parameters.
+Without priors, it is the number of pieces of data minus the number of fit parameters.

    .. attribute:: logGBF

-      Logarithm of Gaussian Bayes Factor for last fit (larger is better).
-      The exponential of ``fit.logGBF`` is proportional to the Bayesian posterior probability of the fit in a linearized (that is, Gaussian) approximation.
-Larger values imply larger posterior probabilities.
+      The logarithm of the probability (density) that one would obtain the fit data used in the fit by randomly sampling the parameter model (priors plus fit function) used.
+This quantity is useful for comparing fits of the same data to different models, with different priors and/or fit functions.
+The model with the largest value of ``fit.logGBF`` is the one prefered by the data.
+      The exponential of the difference in ``fit.logGBF`` between two models is the ratio of probabilities (Bayes factor) for those models.
+Differences in ``fit.logGBF`` smaller than 1 are not very significant.
+Gaussian statistics are assumed when computing ``fit.logGBF``.

    .. attribute:: p

-      Best-fit parameters from last fit.
-Depending upon what was used for the prior (or ``p0``), it is either: a dictionary (:class:`gvar.BufferDict`) of |GVar|\s and/or arrays of |GVar|\s; or an array (:class:`numpy.ndarray`) of |GVar|\s.
+      Best-fit parameters from fit.
+Depending upon what was used for the prior (or ``p0``), it is either: a dictionary (:class:`gvar.BufferDict`) of |GVar|\s and/or arrays of |GVar|\s; or an array (:class:`numpy.ndarray`) of |GVar|\s. ``fit.p`` represents a multi-dimensional Gaussian distribution which, in Bayesian terminology, is the *posterior* probability distribution of the fit parameters.

    .. attribute:: pmean

-      Means of the best-fit parameters from last fit (dictionary or array).
+      Means of the best-fit parameters from fit (dictionary or array).

    .. attribute:: psdev

-      Standard deviations of the best-fit parameters from last fit (dictionary or array).
+      Standard deviations of the best-fit parameters from fit (dictionary or array).

    .. attribute:: palt